Sustainability

 The joint ventures have also obtained written confirmation from all major suppliers, including our joint venture partner, accepting our new Supplier Code of Conduct that specifically addresses the requirements for human rights compliance in the supply chain.
 In addition, background checks are regularly conducted on the suppliers of our joint ventures in Korla to the extent legally possible.
 In parallel, measures are being prepared to further increase transparency in the supply chain.

 We regularly review the working relationships at our joint venture locations in Korla.
 After previous audits in 2019 (internal) and 2020 (external), an internal audit of our joint venture operations was conducted at the beginning of 2023.
-Furthermore, we are in concrete discussions with a reputable auditing firm to renew our external joint venture audit in 2024.
+None of these audits found any evidence of forced labour or other human rights violations in our joint ventures.